Hello. My name is Marshall Shepherd.

 My job (back in 1997) was to train people who may have never seen an F-15, to being able to interpret schematic diagrams and use them to troubleshoot and repair F-15 aircraft.

-Also during this time, the Air Force underwent a major change in technology.
+During this time, society underwent a major change in technology.
 Classrooms went from using paper based materials to using computers with 60 inch touch screens.
-The instructors were sharing a single computer, and soon we each had our own.
+Our instructors were sharing a single computer, and soon we each had our own.
 Everything I learned about computers helped my understanding of avionic systems, and in-turn helped me be a better instructor.

 After 5 years of teaching (over 5000 hours in a classroom), I volunteered to build instructional technology–also known as computer based training.
 My job was to take difficult concepts to teach and simplify them so they were easier to learn.
 I got to work with subject matter experts in many fields helping to make their most difficult concepts easier to teach.

-Since computers were still relatively new in the early 2000’s, I also learned a lot about software development during this time.
-Each of our computer simulations involved several disciplines–designing an aesthetically pleasing graphical user interface (GUI), software design/programming, version control, effective learning design, project management, and customer support.
-(My unit was 60% understaffed during that time.)
+Since personal computers were still relatively new in the early 2000’s, I also learned a lot about software development during this time.
+I got involved in several disciplines–designing aesthetically pleasing graphical user interfaces (GUI’s), software design, version control, effective learning design, project management, and customer support.
+(My Air Force unit was 60% understaffed during that time.)

-I got to create learning applications using 3D software, 2D animation tools, and several other programs.
-This included building training materials for delivery on the Air Force’s new Learning Management System called the Advanced Distributed Learning System, or ADLS.
-(It was new back then) This also led me to website development.
+I built training materials for delivery on the Air Force’s new Learning Management System called the Advanced Distributed Learning System, or ADLS.
+(It was new back then.)
+This led me into website development.

 So sometime in the early 2000’s I began setting up, testing, deleting, configuring, and developing with all parts of web development.
 I tried different operating systems, different web servers, different back-end programming languages, different database servers, designing queries, and developing for different screen layouts.
 I read every book and web page I could find on the subject.
-So everything I learned at home, I was applying at work.
-I’m not kidding, some days I didn’t sleep at all.
+Everything I learned at home, I was applying at work.
+Some days I didn’t sleep at all. (not recommended)

 After 20 years in active duty, I continued serving the Air Force as a computer technician, a computer based training developer, and a courseware manager.

 I realize there are over 600 million blogs on the planet.
 Welcome to my blog.
-Peace, love, health and wellness.
+Wishing you good health and wellness.
 Thanks for stopping by.